mikechen66/Operating-Systems/Android/README.md

 ## Introduction

+In general, a complete Android System including Linux Kernel, AOSP(Android Open Source Project) and GMS(Google Mobile Service).
+The former two components are openly souced.
+However, GMS is a propriatory system held by Google.
 Android has the hierarchical levels of Linux Kernel, HAL/HIDL, Android Runtime, Native Libraries, Android Framework and Apps.
-Android is developed with the five top languages including C, Java, C++ , Makefile and Python.
-A complete Android System including Linux Kernel, AOSP(Android Open Source Project) and GMS(Google Mobile Service).
-GMS is a propriatory system held by Google.
+Android is developed with the 5 top languages including C, Java, C++ , Makefile and Python.

 ## Goolge Linux Kernel Common